KnpLabs/DoctrineBehaviors/README.md

  * [translatable](#translatable)
  * [tree](#tree)

+## This project is looking for maintainers

+We realize we don't have so much time anymore to maintain this project as it should be maintained.
+Therefore we are looking for maintainers.
+Open an issue if you want to keep working on this.

 ## Notice:

 Some behaviors (translatable, timestampable, softDeletable, blameable, geocodable) need Doctrine subscribers in order to work.